- Free plan, no time limit

 This is the first step in incentive designing to identify the behaviors that you want to incentivize.
 It could be holding the tokens for a certain period, participating in governance decisions, or contributing to the project development.

-2. Incentivise desired behavior
+2. Incentivize desired behavior

 Incentives can be designed to reward users who perform specific actions to encourage the desired behavior.

-3. Disincentivise undesired behavior
+3. Disincentivize undesired behavior

 Incentives can be designed to penalize users for engaging in undesired behavior.

 Design the overall tokenomics, which includes demand, supply, and overall value of tokens.